 DEFENCE OF FORT MHENRY.
-The unnexed song was composed under the following circumstances-A gentleman had left Baltimore, in a flag of truce for the purpose of get-ting released from the British fleet, a friend of his who had been captured at Mariborough .- He went as far as the mouth of the Patuxent, and was not permitted to return lest the intended attack on Baltimore should be non-permitted to return test the intended stinct on baltimore should be diaclessed.
-He was therefore brought up the Bay to the mouth of the Pa-tapaco, where the flag result was kept under the gans of a frigule, and he was compelled to witness the bombardment of Fort M'Henry, which the Admiral had boasted that he would carry in a few hours, and that the city must fail.
-He watched the flag at the Fort through the whole day with an anxiety that can be better fail than described, until the night prevented him from sening it.
-In the night he watched the Bomb Shells, and at early dawn his eye was again greeted by the proudly waving flag of his country.
-Three-ANAGREON IN HEAVEN.
-O ! say can you see by the dawn's early light, What so proudly we halled at the twilight's last gleaming.
-Where broad atripes and bright stars: through the periloso fight, O'er the ramparts we watch'd, were so gallantly streaming?
-And the Reskuts' end glare, the Bombs borsting in ar.
-Gase proof through the night that our Flag was still there; O' say does that star spangled Banner yet wave, O'er the Land of the free, and the home of the brave?
-On the shore dimly seen through the mists of the deep, Where the first haugh the tracks of the deep, Where the first haught bast in dread silence reposes, What is that which the breeze, o'er the towering steep, Arit fully blows, half encoded, half discloses?
-Now it catches the gleam of the morning's first beam, In full glory reflected new shines in the stream, "That he star spangled banner, O! long may it wave O'er the lard of the free and the home of the hrave.
-And where is that hand who so vauntingly swore That the havon of war and the battle's confusion, A home and a country, shall have us no more ?
+The annexed song was composed under the following circumstances-A gentleman had left Baltimore, in a flag of truce for the purpose of get-ting released from the British fleet, a friend of his who had been captured at Mariborough.-He went as far as the mouth of the Paturent, and was not permitted to return lest the intended attack on Baltimore should be disclosed.
+He was therefore brought up the Bay to the mouth of the Pa-tapsco, where the flag vessel was kept under the gans of a frigate, and he was comp elled to witness the bombardment of Fort M'Henry, which the Admiral had boasted that he would carry in a few hours, and that the city must [al].
+He watched the flag at the Fort through the whole day with an anxiety that can be better feit than described, until the night prevented him from seeing it.
+In the night he watched the Bomb bells and at each day the series are are created by the stored he myrize Shells, and at early dawn his eye was again greeted by the proudly waving flag of his country.
+Tune-ANACREON IN HEAVEN.
+O ! say can you see by the dawn's early light, What so proudly we hailed at the twilight's last gleaming, Whose broad stripes and bright stars through the perilous fight, O'er the ramperts we watch'd, were so gailantly streaming?
+And the Rockets' red glare, the Bombs bursting in air, Gave proof through the night that our Flag was still there; O! say does that star-spangled Banner yet wave, O'er the Land of the free, and the home of the brave?
+On the shore dimly seen through the mists of the deep.
+Where the foe's haughty host in dread silence reposes, What is that which the breeze, o'er the towering steep, As it fitfully blows, half conceals, half discloses Now it catches the gleam of the morning's first beam, In full glory reflected new shines in the stream, "Tis the star spangled banner, O! long may it wave O'er the lard of the free and the home of the brave.
+And where is that band who so vauntingly swore That the havoc of war and the battle's confusion, A home and a country, shall leave us no more ?
 Their blood has washed out their foul footsteps pollution.
-No refuge could save the hireling and slave.
-From the terror of flight or the gloom of the grave, And the star spungled hanner in triumsh doth wave, O'er the Lund of the Free, and the Home of the Brave.
-O! thus be it ever when freemen shall stand.
-Between their lov'd home, and the war's desolation Blest with vies'ry and peace, may the Heav'n rescued land, Praise the Power that hath made and preserv'd us a nation !
-Then conquer we must, when our cause it is just, And this be our motto-" In God is our Trust And the star spangled Banner in triumph shall wave, O'er the Land of the Free, and the Home of the Brave.
+No refuge could save the hireling and slave, From the terror of flight or the gloom of the grave, And the star-spangled banner in triumph doth wave, O'er the Land of the Free, and the Home of the Brave.
+O! thus be it ever when freemen shall stand, Between their lov'd home, and the war's desolation.
+Blest with vict'ry and peace, may the Heav'n rescued land, Praise the Power that hath made and preserv'd us a nation !
+Then conquer we must, when our cause it is just, And this be our motto-" In God is our Trust : And the star-spangled Banner in triumph shall wave, O'er the Land of the Free, and the Home of the Brave